Vancouver Nutritional ConsultingBody Composition Analysis Jump Start Metabolism Program Vancouver Weight Loss

 What can our Holistic Nutritionist offer you?

-- an assessment of your dietary and lifestyle habits and recommendations to help you meet your nutritional goals
+- an assessment of your dietary and lifestyle habits with recommendations to help you meet your nutritional goals

 - education on how food can affect the body and impact wellness

-- meal plans that are personalized to your tastes and wellness goals
+- meal plans that are personalized to your preferences and wellness goals

 - a strategic plan broken down into small, actionable steps to help you meet your nutritional goals

-Our Vancouver Holistic Nutritionist can support you with specific diets such as GAPS, SCD, Paleo and plant-based diets, as well as identify a nutritional approach that is supportive to your unique needs and conditions – as determined by a doctor.
+Our Vancouver Holistic Nutritionist can support you with specialized diets such as the Low FODMAP Diet, Specific Carbohydrate Diet, Paleo and plant-based diets, as well as identify a nutritional approach that is supportive to your unique needs and conditions – as determined by a doctor.

 Work with a nutritionist who supports who you are, your tastes, your pleasures, and gets you where you want to be.